camba1/simplifyyourlife/README.md

 # Node with MySQL

-Simple Nodejs server connecting to MySQL and with hooks to Docker Jenkins and Kubernetes.
+Simple Nodejs server connecting to MySQL and with hooks to Docker Jenkins and Kubernetes running in Minikube.

 ## About this project
 This project was initially created as a demo.
 If you see something that could be improved either in the code or this document please feel free to open a pull request.